YoustinaMitsho/Games-In-Unity/How To Die!/README.md

 The faster you lose all your lives, the better you score!

 ## 📄 License
 This game is licensed under the MIT License.
+See the [LICENSE](https://github.com/YoustinaMitsho/Games-In-Unity/blob/main/LICENSE.md) file for details.

 ## 🌟 Acknowledgements
 Special thanks to everyone who helped during the game's development and testing.